- What kind of Passport and Visa do I require?

 First and foremost you need to insure your holiday in case you need to cancel before you even go on the tour.
 Your place is reserved with a non-refundable deposit and sometimes your booking is made many months before you travel.
 Within that period you may need to cancel and therefore it is highly recommended that you purchase insurance at the time of your initial booking.
 In addition it is compulsory for you to cover yourself in case of any medical issues, or if you needed to visit hospital whilst on the tour.
 Many people are covered for travel aboard through their health insurance, credit card or airline tickets, but if you are not, you can purchase travel insurance before you travel.

 We travel from one location to the next on a comfortable mini-coach with high-backed seats (rarely filled to full capacity so there is plenty of room to spread out).
-The height of the vehicle allows for excellent views over hedgerows, stone walls, etc. Your luggage is stored inside, not on a roofrack, so there is no risk of it getting wet.
-We spend from one to three nights in each area and walk the best parts before moving on to our next stop.
-When we travel between locations we make plenty of allowances for "comfort" stops and coffee / tea breaks.
+The height of the vehicle allows for excellent views over hedgerows, stone walls, etc. We spend from one to three nights in each area and walk the best parts before moving on to our next stop.
+When we travel between locations we make plenty of allowances for “comfort” stops and coffee / tea breaks.

-We stay in a fine selection of very comfortable, quality accommodation: B & B's, guest houses, farms, country mansions, cottages, country estates, and sometimes castles.
+We stay in a fine selection of very comfortable, quality accommodation: B & B’s, guest houses, farms, country mansions, cottages, country estates, and sometimes castles.
 All rooms are en suite with private bath and/or shower.
-All our accommodations have been carefully selected and are approved by the high standards of the Irish Tourist Board.
 We have chosen locations of outstanding natural beauty, so that you can enjoy the best of Irish rural life and scenery.
 You will enjoy top quality accommodation in small, family run guesthouses and hotels whilst being charmed by the hospitable and friendly hosts.

-Most meals are included in each tour and, believe it or not, dining out in Ireland is an experience to delight even the most refined palate!
-All breakfasts and taken at the accommodations.
-Packed lunches are usually from the local delis and we enjoy these out on the hikes.
+Most meals are included in each tour.
+All breakfasts are taken at the accommodations.
+Packed lunches are usually sourced from the local delis and we enjoy these out on the hikes.
 Evening meals are taken either at the accommodation or in local restaurants.
+Many travellers with Joyce’s Ireland comment on the high quality of the meals and appreciate the fine dining experience.

 You will join a group of like-minded travellers who are pleased to socialise along the way and make new friends from far flung corners of the world.
 We receive bookings from all age groups.
 We can also cater for your family groups and we can offer group discount for a booking of four or more participants.
 We receive bookings from couples, singles, sisters, brothers, mothers and daughters, etc